 It took me a while and finally found a working, but a bit ugly, solution.
 Not to bore you with the details, here are the step by step instruction on how to get HTTPS working on your development web server.
 Please note, this is not a good setup for live web servers, you will have to take security into account if you use this on a publicly available web server.

-The first steps are taken from a web-archive from the Apple website (the page is no longer available) and I have altered the commands and paths so they fit nicely in a 10.6, 10.7 or 10.8 installation.
+The first steps are taken from a web-archive from the Apple website (the page is no longer available) and I have altered the commands and paths so they fit nicely in a 10.6 or higher installation.
 The comments are 90% original Apple instructions.

 Please note; This post is the second post in a series to build the “perfect” setup.
 See ‘The “Ultimate” Guide …’ or the menu on the right side for a complete list of related posts.

 The first thing you need to do is generate the keys and certifications for the server.
 This requires using the Terminal.
 For sanity’s sake, create a directory (Folder) on the desktop called KeyGen and change into that directory.